SGDInstitute/apollo/content/collections/pages/sgdinstitute/transgender-justice.md

             marks:
               -
                 type: bold
-            text: 'Registrants will receive a link to access the stream shortly before the event.'
+            text: 'Registrants will receive a link via email to access the stream shortly before the event.'
       -
         type: paragraph
         content: